 An example of how this could change employer obligations can be seen in the offshore oil and gas rules.
 In the past, oil and gas companies were required to make sure workers were trained in certain procedures to safely drill and control production from offshore wells.
 Compliance largely involved saving certificates to make sure personnel had gone through approved schools.
 But then along came the BP Deepwater Horizon disaster and the rules changed.
 Now the regulatory focus is on showing that workers have “skills and knowledge” to do their jobs effectively and safely.
 Now the test isn’t whether a worker went to class; it is whether he understood what he was taught.

 Sure enough, after an offshore well control incident recently, the agency that oversees offshore safety administered a test to everyone involved in the procedure.
 Three workers flunked, including one of the on-site managers.
 It sent a strong message to oil companies and their contractors.
 It is not enough to collect training certificates.
 Now they need to make sure workers actually learned the material.
-OSHA has for years tried to ensure this same result by requiring site specific instruction as a component of a worker’s HAZWOPER training.
+OSHA has for years tried to ensure this same result by requiring site specific instruction as a component of a worker’s HAZWOPER certification.
 You can find the HAZWOPER 40 and more at e-Training Inc..

 Will OSHA Take This Approach to the New HazCom Standard?